Can Cataracts Cause Headaches? Symptoms, Relief & Surgery

 Read also: Does Turkey Perform Plastic Surgery?

-Before diving into life hacks, remember that vision hygiene works only when practised consistently.
+Can cataracts cause headaches?
+Yes, they can, but surgery often resolves the issue over time.
+Before diving into life hacks, remember that vision hygiene works only when practiced consistently.

 - Adopt the 20-20-20 rule: every twenty minutes, stare twenty feet away for twenty seconds, allowing ciliary muscles to relax and reducing cumulative strain that answers the provocative question, can cataracts cause headaches in the affirmative.